outdreamer/build-a-cure-1/docs/to_do.md

       The strategy behind the successful or failed attack should ideally be included
         - "this structure on the compound tears the cell barrier"
-        - "induces apoptosis by depriving it of contrary signals" in as structured a format as possible (numerical mappings could work for an initial version)
+        - "induces apoptosis by depriving it of contrary signals"
+        - "chlorpromazine increases valproic acid levels, which can be derived from valerian (valerian suppressed cyp3a4), which is a function in common with other compounds having activity against pathogen x" in as structured a format as possible (numerical mappings could work for an initial version)

     - drugs need a way to handle common mutation strategies of pathogens